 Fall in love with Krka National Park

 From Skradin we took a river cruise to Skradinski Buk.
-The boat ride takes about 25 minutes and is included in the ticket price.
+The boat ride takes 25 minutes and is included in the admission price.
 Once inside, follow the trails around lakes and woods and admire the grandeur of the 7 waterfalls.
 The scenery is stunning and this day trip makes a great excursion from Split.

-The trails are reasonably short and very accessible.
-There are boardwalks around the lakes, so would be fine for kids of any age.
+The walking trails are reasonably short and very accessible.
+There are boardwalks around the lakes, so would be fine for children of all ages.

-Top Tip: It is worth bringing water shoes, as it can be a bit rocky underfoot.
+Top Tip: Take some water shoes, as it is quite rocky underfoot.

-We stayed at the Luxury Villa Luminosa in Split, which we booked through booking.com.
-The accommodation was very contemporary and had lots of outdoor space and facilities.
+We stayed at the Luxury Villa Luminosa in Split.
+It is an extremely contemporary villa with plenty of outdoor space and a swimming pool.
 The kids loved it, especially the pool.
 It is about 15 minutes from the city centre, but the host will arrange transport.

 The official currency of Croatia is the Croatian Kuna (HRK).